isomerpages/sportsg-searado/_about/milestones.md

 | 2021 | • IDCO course for DCOs going for Tokyo Olympic Games<br>• Research from the region accepted for the WADA Social Research Grant<br>• Establish revised SEARADO Constitution and Terms of Reference |
 | 2022 | • Indonesia Anti-Doping Organisation (IADO) was formed<br>• SEARADO and Sportsradar signed MOU |
 | 2023 | • 1st Asia/Oceania Educational Symposium<br>• VADA renamed Vietnam Anti-Doping Centre (VADC) |
+| 2024 | • 1st Social Science Research Seminar to be held in the Southeast Asia Region.
+Organised by Anti-Doping Agency of Malaysia (ADAMAS), in collaboration with SEARADO and WADA